HeikTomi/LAB_alkon_hinnasto/README.md

 - public
     - custom CSS
     - custom JavaScript
-    - index.page to use APP
+    - index.php -page to use APP
 - temp
     - Excel file of Hinnato (Data source from website)
     - place to store .csv when created